mixxxdj/manual/source/chapters/vinyl_control.rst

 ======================

 For each deck, select :menuselection:`Options --> Vinyl Control -->
-Enable Vinyl Control` or use the :ref:`appendix-shortcuts`.
+Enable Vinyl Control`, or use the :ref:`appendix-shortcuts`.

 Vinyl Control Status Display
 ----------------------------